 After marker selection, identifying suitable antibodies – especially matched antibody pairs – can be one of the most time-consuming steps of IVD assay development.
 For reliable results, antibodies should come with comprehensive validation data showing them to work in the chosen application.
 Additionally, antibodies should be sourced from a trusted vendor offering the flexibility for custom formulation where applicable and able to guarantee long-term supply.

 Medix Biochemica’s CVD marker antibodies are validated for applications including immunoturbidimetry (IT),

 chemiluminescence immunoassay (CLIA), lateral flow (LF), and fluorescence immunoassay (FIA).

-MedixMAB NT-proBNP antibodies demonstrate remarkable assay sensitivity that correlates well with the Roche NT-proBNP reference IVD assay.
+NT-proBNP antibodies demonstrate excellent assay sensitivity correlating well with the reference IVD assay.

 Partnering with an experienced reagent manufacturer with a proven track record in batch-to-batch consistency, delivery accuracy, and scalability is a tried and trusted approach to streamline IVD development.
 Importantly, a vendor focused on innovation promises to bring your IVD assay to market faster by providing the right raw materials, building quality into validation testing, and streamlining the supply chain, helping ensure urgently-needed tests reach the patients who require them most.